ConstantinoSchillebeeckx/phylogram_d3/README.md

 [- Wikipedia](https://en.wikipedia.org/wiki/Phylogenetic_tree#Unrooted_tree)

 ---
-A demo.php file has been provided to render the tree; furthermore, demo data can be found in the directory `/dat`
+A [index.html](docs/index.html) file has been provided to render the tree as an example.

-A working demo can be found [here](http://meepmoop.com/phylogram/) which was used to generate the following:
+A working demo can be found [here](http://constantinoschillebeeckx.github.io/phylogram_d3/) which was used to generate the following:
 ![Render](https://rawgit.com/ConstantinoSchillebeeckx/phylogram_d3/master/tree_rect.png "Rectangular tree type")
 ![Render](https://rawgit.com/ConstantinoSchillebeeckx/phylogram_d3/master/tree_radial.png "Radial tree type")